-Tightening torque: Engine oil drain bolt: 43 Nm (4.3 m·kgf) 9.
+Tightening torque: Engine oil drain bolt:

 Add the specified amount of the recommended engine oil, and then install and tighten the oil filler cap.

+Recommended engine oil:

+See page 8-1.

+Oil quantity:

-Recommended engine oil: See page 8-1.
-Oil quantity: Without oil filter cartridge replacement: 2.9 L With oil filter cartridge replacement: 3.1 L Total amount (dry engine): 3.8 L
+Without oil filter cartridge replacement:

+With oil filter cartridge replacement:

+Total amount (dry engine):
-- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of grade "CD" or higher.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase.

-10. Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause.